Screen Share Security Q&A

 Can I disable remote control or other features in Glance Screen Share?

+Yes.
 In the My Account area, a Glance administrator can control which features users can access.

-- Host sessions without a session key
+- Start sessions without a session key

-- Click the My Account link.
+- Click the LOG IN link.

 - Log in using the Glance Administrator's Glance Address and Password.
 (Forgot your password?
 Click here to find out how to reset it.)